biocore-ntnu/epic/docs/options.rst

    The path in which to store a gzipped matrix of read counts per window.
 One column for each ChIP and Input file.

+* **-b, --bed**

+   A summary bed file of all regions, for display in the UCSC genome browser or for use in downstream analyses with e.g. bedtools.
+The score field is log2(#ChIP/#Input) * 100 capped at a 1000.

 * **-bw, --bigwig**

    The folder in which to store a RPKM-normalized bigwig for each file in the dataset.
 The bigwig shows how epic sees the data.
 It shows all bins, not just those in enriched regions.

+* **-i2bw, --individual-log2fc-bigwigs**

+   The folder in which to store a log2FC bigwig for each ChIP bed/bedpe.
+Each file is divided against a normalized sum of the Input.

+* **-cbw, --chip-bigwig**

+   Store the sum of the RPKM-normalized ChIP-data to a bigwig file.

-* **-b, --bed**
+* **-ibw, --input-bigwig**

-   A summary bed file of all regions, for display in the UCSC genome browser or for use in downstream analyses with e.g. bedtools.
-The score field is log2(#ChIP/#Input) * 100 capped at a 1000.
+   Store the sum of the RPKM-normalized Input-data to a bigwig file.

 * **-v, --version**